-A comparison of the approved and proposed setbacks to buildings showing the difference between the gridded layout characterised by restricted views and narrow building separation, and the proposed building layout emphasising orientation (toward north) and the resultant widening of views supporting a non-urban approach to planning.
+Figure 29 A diagram of the approved setbacks to buildings showing the gridded layout characterised by restricted views and narrow building separation.

+A comparison of the proposed setbacks to buildings showing the proposed building layout emphasising orientation (toward north) and the resultant widening of views supporting a non-urban approach to planning.